stressrelief/triprime/README.md

 Create a new instance of the triprime class:

 `foo = Triprime()`

-(Currently, data_sz is forced into a whopping 4-bit data size, for demonstration.)

-After creating a new instance, you will need to calculate the MMIs for P2 (See code notes.):

-`foo.p2i = findmmi(foo.p2)`
+`foo = Triprime(256)`

-This will take a few minutes, depending on your system specifications.
-After it completes, you can use the genkeypair() method to create a private, and public, keypair. **Note**: the `output0.json` file contains this data, and can be loaded to save time.

-`foo.genkeypair()`
+By default, a data size of 32 bits will be used (`mode=32`) however the following modes are now valid:

+`[ 32, 64, 128, 256, 512 ]`

+The genkeyparts() method is used to create the necessary primes, and some usable modular multiplicative inverses, for those primes.
+It is used in conjuction with the forgekeypair() method to generate a keypair in the public, and private dictionaries of the instance.

+`foo.genkeyparts()`
+`foo.forgekeypairs()`

 Your keys will be stored in the public, and private, dictionaries, with corresponding key values.
-You may use the encrypt method with a valid public key, which will request a 4 bit data input, however, it will accept a much larger input:
+You may use the encrypt method with a valid public key, and a valid input, no larger than the instance's mode, in bits:

-`foo.encrypt(foo.public[0])`

-The encrypt method can also accept an optional data value:

-`foo.encrypt(foo.public[0],1)`
+`foo.encrypt(foo.public[0], my_data_int)`

 The underlying ciphertext is stored in the cipher dictionary.
 You may use the decrypt method, with a valid ciphertext, and private key, in order to recover the data selection from the encrypt method.

-`foo.decrypt(foo.cipher[0], foo.private[0])`
+`foo.decrypt(foo.private[0], foo.cipher[0])`

 # Onward...
 A new method has been added for determining an mmi pair, for a given prime, when supplied with only 1 random value (half of the mmi pair) and a size in bits, for a random value.
 These are used to calculate a composite, then test the primality (like a fart on Jupiter) of their product minus one.